Because I/O operations are usually slow and have side effect.

 |

-agnostic, so we have to manually handle the switch.
+Writing data to shared-memory is not OS agnostic, so we have to manually handle the switch.
 This said, whatever the language we are working with, there are already a lot of libraries to ease shared-memory interaction.
 Basically, we create a unique identifier for our data, serialize them and write them into shared-memory.
 Unique identifier is fed back to caller for downstream interaction.
 Pattern is well-known and not tight to shared-memory usage.
 Commonly used in real life as well, think about the way you drop your coat when arriving nightclub and claim it back later using the provisioned token.

 |